Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (set) and the resource (viewport dimensions) with the unit (pixels).
-It is specific and distinguishes this tool from siblings like accept_dialog or screenshot_by_uid.
+The description clearly states the action (set) and the resource (viewport dimensions) with units (in pixels).
+It is specific and distinct from sibling tools like screenshot or navigation functions, which don't involve resizing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.